Reach Out to a Professional

 With my daughter, I found that after the challenging situation had well and truly calmed down, a quiet chat using some of these questions was really helpful as a learning tool for how things might go differently next time.

-From what I understand, the theory behind this is that the child is asked a number of Socratic questions and through the discussion, they reassess the ‘reality’ of a situation.
+The theory behind this is that the child is asked a number of Socratic questions and through the discussion, they reassess the ‘reality’ of a situation.
 They may also consider the validity of their automatic negative thoughts, with the hope of replacing these negative thoughts with positive and realistic thoughts.

 Find below a list of slightly adapted Socratic questions, I have made them easier for children to understand by adding a few descriptive words.